View our developing session listing below. Please check back as we continue to update our agenda.

 Keynote: Three Shifts Shaping the Future of Humanity

-In this keynote, professional futurist Frank Spencer will explore the three major shifts that are shaping the future of business and society – the Creator Economy, Blurred Reality and Intentional Evolution – and will help participants to create new mental maps to successfully navigate our landscape of increasingly complexity.
+In this keynote, professional futurist Frank Spencer will explore the three major shifts that are shaping the future of business and society – the Creator Economy, Blurred Reality and Intentional Evolution – and will help participants to create new mental maps to successfully navigate our landscape of increasing complexity.
 Conference participants will not only be immersed in many of the emerging trends that are impacting human values and activities, but will also understand how those trends are colliding and converging to form larger patterns of change that will disrupt and transform the world as we have known it.

 Presenter: Frank Spencer – Principal and Creative Director, Kedge LLC